 While polar bear specialists have for years insisted that polar bears prefer sea ice of 50% or more over continental shelves regardless of season, recent research has shown bears utilize sea ice during the melt season that is well below this threshold.
-In the Southern Beaufort Sea, as well as in Western Hudson Bay, bears were found to use ice of 0-20% concentration and in some cases SB bears were tracked to areas registered by satellites as open water.154 today and at others, less extensive.155 For example, the abrupt decline in sea ice extent that came at the end of the Younger Dryas cold period (ca. 10,000-12,500 years ago), especially in the Eastern Arctic, where ice had extended into the North and Baltic seas in summer, meant an abrupt contraction of range: most of the polar bear fossils of the Younger Dryas come from Denmark, southern Sweden and southern and western Norway.156 The Younger Dryas ended abruptly, perhaps as a result of a comet strike,157 over a 40-year period; the change took place in a series of steps of about five years' duration each.158 Polar bears and their prey species (such as ringed and bearded seals, walrus, beluga, and narwhal) have survived these and other changes with no apparent negative effects.159 Their inherent flexibility in dealing with changing ice conditions means that evolutionary adaptation, as it is commonly defined, has not usually been necessary.
+In the Southern Beaufort Sea, as well as in Western Hudson Bay, bears were found to use ice of 0-20% concentration and in some cases SB bears were tracked to areas registered by satellites as open water.

+Sea ice varies between seasons, of course, but it is often highly variable from year to year within a sea ice ecoregion and across the Arctic as a whole.
+Over longer periods of time (decades, centuries, millennia), Arctic sea ice has also been quite variable, at times more extensive than today and at others, less extensive.
+For example, the abrupt decline in sea ice extent that came at the end of the Younger Dryas cold period (ca. 10,000-12,500 years ago), especially in the Eastern Arctic, where ice had extended into the North and Baltic seas in summer, meant an abrupt contraction of range: most of the polar bear fossils of the Younger Dryas come from Denmark, southern Sweden and southern and western Norway.
+The Younger Dryas ended abruptly, perhaps as a result of a comet strike, over a 40-year period; the change took place in a series of steps of about five years' duration each.
+Polar bears and their prey species (such as ringed and bearded seals, walrus, beluga, and narwhal) have survived these and other changes with no apparent negative effects.
+Their inherent flexibility in dealing with changing ice conditions means that evolutionary adaptation, as it is commonly defined, has not usually been necessary.